Lemayzeur/moncashify_sdk/docs/source/production.rst

 =============

-To start using production credentials, initial the API by overriding the third parameter of the API.
-It is imperative to pass the False, since the default value of debug is True.
+To start using production credentials, initialize the API by overriding the third API parameter ``debug``.

 .. code-block:: bash